-Union Cycliste Internationale, also known as UCI, is a State Owned organization headquartered in Switzerland.
-Founded in 1900, employing approximately 260 individuals, the organization reported $79.6M in revenue as of 2024.
-Functioning as a tier 1 media tech buyer, the Union Cycliste Internationale serves as the world governing body for cycling, recognized by the International Olympic Committee (IOC).
-Its mission is to develop and promote cycling as a competitive sport, a healthy recreational activity, or a means of transport, working in close collaboration with National Federations.
-The UCI governs eight disciplines of the sport: road, track, mountain bike, cyclo-cross, BMX, trials, indoor, and para.
-Four of these disciplines, road, track, mountain bike, and BMX, are represented at the Olympic Games, while road and track are featured at the Paralympic Games, and road, mountain bike, and BMX are included in the Youth Olympic Games.
-Additionally, the UCI promotes a number of its own events, including the annual UCI Road World Championships and a range of other UCI World Championships and World Cups across its various disciplines.
+Union Cycliste Internationale (UCI) is a state-owned organization headquartered in Switzerland.
+Founded in 1900 and employing approximately 260 individuals, the organization reported $79.6M in revenue as of 2024.
+Functioning as a tier 1 media tech buyer and focusing on spectator sports, the UCI serves as the world governing body for cycling, recognized by the International Olympic Committee (IOC).
+Its mission involves developing and promoting cycling, in close collaboration with National Federations, as a competitive sport, a healthy recreational activity, or a means of transport.
+The UCI governs eight disciplines: road, track, mountain bike, cyclo-cross, BMX, trials, indoor, and para, with four disciplines (road, track, mountain bike, and BMX) represented at the Olympic Games; two disciplines (road and track) at the Paralympic Games; and three disciplines (road, mountain bike, and BMX) at the Youth Olympic Games.
+Additionally, the UCI promotes events such as the annual UCI Road World Championships and a range of other UCI World Championships and World Cups across its various disciplines.

 2024 Revenue